Skip to content

 The `pointermove` event is fired when a pointer changes coordinates, and the pointer has not been [canceled](/en-US/docs/Web/API/Element/pointercancel_event) by a browser [touch-action](/en-US/docs/Web/CSS/touch-action).
 It's very similar to the {{domxref("Element/mousemove_event", "mousemove")}} event, but with more features.

 These events happen whether or not any pointer buttons are pressed.
-They can come at 100 events per second or faster, but the actual rate depends on how fast the user moves the mouse, how fast the machine is, what other tasks and processes are happening, etc.
+They can fire at a very high rate, depends on how fast the user moves the pointer, how fast the machine is, what other tasks and processes are happening, etc.

 ## Syntax